Tuesday, April 07, 2026

 A FAMILY SAGA

 When I was fifteen, I came across a box of photograph scrapbooks and daitries in my father’s office.
 It turns out that these were records and documents for the Gilbert clan that were part of the lost tribes of Israel.
 The Gilbert clan was persecuted and driven out of Ireland.
 They fled to Germany for several generations.
-But they fled hostility and attacks, seeking refuge in America specifically North Carolina.
+But they fled hostility and attacks, seeking refuge in America specifically South Carolina.

 In 1889, my Grandfather lined up on the Oklahoma border and participated in the Land Rush.
 He managed to stake a claim in the Oklahoma Panhandle.
 His name was John Gilbert.
 He was a tall, strong man who created a farm and improvised on an old organ in the house.